Godofdrakes/barrows-potential/README.md

 * Added change notification for plugin updates
   * Happens once per update
 * Added support for selecting which monsters to consider for the planner
-  * If you just want to do "Skele x2, Blood x1" every time you can do that now
+  * If you just want to do "Skeleton x2, Blood x1" every time you can do that now

 ### Version 3

-* Fixed case where overlay would be visible outside of the crypt
+* Fixed case where overlay would be visible outside the crypt

+### Version 4

+* Fixed case where overlay could be visible while the plugin was disabled